lucasvonhagen/TwitterBotIdentification/README.md

 ![alt text](https://github.com/lucasvonhagen/TwitterBotIdentification/blob/main/app/static/githubreadme.png "Index site") ML algorithm used is __Random Forest__ created from scratch with 96% accuaracy.
-Application uses Flask and will use PostgreSQL for backend.
+Application is built with Flask and will use PostgreSQL for backend.

+*Remember to add own API keys in a .env file*